NEVI0/meet-compass/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## :page_facing_up: License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.

 ## :iphone: Contact